Fire Investigator Job Description: Skills, Requirements & What Employers Want

 - Private Investigation Firms- Look for firms that specialize in fire investigation.
 They often list openings on their websites or on job boards.

-There are several different pathways to how to become a fire investigator, but the most common involves previous experience in police or fire departments.
+There are several different pathways to becoming a fire investigator, but the most common involves previous experience in police or fire departments.
 Here are the steps you’ll typically have to follow to get a fire investigator job:

 Trusted by Public and Private Investigator Teams Everywhere